paypal/openapilint/docs/rules/schema-custom.md

 This format works for almost any constraint.  `xField` is the name of the schema's field. `xPattern` is a properly escaped regex string.
 For more than one constraint, use an array of constraint options.

+Since `allOf` objects can be handled specially, they are ignored by default.
+To enable them in a config, add the config `alsoApplyTo` with a list of items: `alsoApplyTo: [ "allOf" ]`.

 ## Config A

 Validates that when schema objects have `type` = `object`, they must have a `title` property with at least one non-whitespace character.